COF Minor requirements and course selection

 The minor is anchored in the

-HART314 Contemporary Art and Climate Change, offered every fall, 3 credits
+HART314 Eco-Crises in Design and Art History, offered every fall, 3 credits

 In this course you will study contemporary artists working with the conditions of social and cultural experience caused by climate change and reading essays by historians, theorists, and scientists studying the causes and implications of the climate crisis.
 You will be expected to reflect upon the impact of climate change on your studies and practice as an undergraduate art history major, studio artist, or designer.
 Prereq: HART 100 or permission of the instructor.